 All-purpose flour- I like unbleached all-purpose flour

 Whole wheat flour- If you have been following me for any amount of time, you know I use whole wheat flour in everything!
 I used whole wheat pastry flour in the photos I am showing.
 You can also use red or white what, spelt, kamut, and rye.
-Whole grain flour is a part of my healthy eating plan.
+Whole grain flour is a part of my eating plan.
 You could also use oat flour or almond flour there as well.

 Oats- I use regular or old-fashioned oats as the quick oats make it a little mushy for me.
 Do not use steel cut oats for this, they will not cook in the baking time allotted and will be crunchy instead.